kaan84k/kaan84k/README.md

 # Hi there, I'm Kalana 👋

-I'm an **AI/ML Intern at SLT Telecom PLC** with a passion for building intelligent solutions and full stack web applications.
-Currently pursuing a **BSc (Honors) in Computer Science** at SEUSL.
+I'm an former **AI/ML Intern at SLT Telecom PLC** with a passion for building intelligent solutions and full stack web applications. graduated with **BSc (Honors) in Computer Science** at SEUSL.

 ## 🚀 Skills & Technologies